Rolling Process: Definition, Working Principle, Application, and Defects

 Wavy Edge

 So there will be always a difference in pressure throughout the sheet.
 Due to that, you will notice some bulging effect on the edges as a sheet as edges get the least amount of pressure to deform.
-This type of defect is called wavy edge.
+This type of defect is called a wavy edge.

 rolling process